muhdmirzamz/TodoAppReact/README.md

 ### Changelog
+5 October 2020:
+- Added a delete button

 29 September 2020:
 - Register page redirects to Login page after successful operation
 - You can now delete an item by clicking on the item